krkn-chaos/krkn/docs/health_checks.md

   interval: <time_in_seconds>                       # Defines the frequency of health checks, default value is 2 seconds
   config:                                           # List of application endpoints to check
     - url: "http://example.com/health"
-      bearer_token:                                 # Bearer token for authentication if any
+      bearer_token: "hfjauljl..."                   # Bearer token for authentication if any
-      auth:                                         # Provide authentication credentials (username , password) in tuple format if any, ex:("admin","secretpassword")
+      auth:
       exit_on_failure:                              # Exit when health check failed for application, value can be True/False
     - url: "http://another-service.com/status"
       bearer_token:
-      auth:
+      auth: ("admin","secretpassword")              # Provide authentication credentials (username , password) in tuple format if any, ex:("admin","secretpassword")
       exit_on_failure:
 ```
 #### Sample health check telemetry